 You can read all about it in this document on the site.

-Or you can reformat the drive to ExFAT and freely open the WD Passport without any special software on it.
+Or you can reformat the drive to ExFAT and freely open your WD external hard drive without any special software on it.

 Because both your Mac and Windows PC can read and write to ExFAT.

 What does this mean?

 Copy your documents onto an ExFAT formatted WD My Passport drive.
 And plug into either computer.

 Whether it’s your Mac and or your PC it will see those documents.